 Then one day, my long time landlord (an excellent man) called to say he needed to move back to his condo.
 I was facing a move and higher rent.

 And that’s when the wave of freedom hit me!

 If I didn’t have to spend so much money on rent I could travel.

 It costs less to rent a dorm room any place in the world than it did for me to rent my apartment for any given night!
 So the money I saved in rent would cover my travel costs.

 So I overcame the part about not wanting to travel alone.
 I gave away almost everything I owned, stored some things…

 And this is how I came to live my life as I travel the world. :)

 My life as I travel

-The rest of the time I am enjoying discovering and getting to know people, places, cultures, and life around the world – and sharing it with you if you choose to read this website and blog or any of my magazine articles as they come out.
+The rest of the time I am enjoying discovering and getting to know people, places, cultures, and life around the world — and sharing it here or in magazine articles as they happen.

 ~ Deborah, 2014